Please ensure Javascript is enabled for purposes of website accessibility L Citrulline for Weight Loss Cocktail

 Quercetin Dihydrate (500mg)

 Quercetin is a powerful polyphenol found in a number of foods common to the diet, including apples, red onions and kale.
+It is also noted for its potential in quercetin fat loss, contributing to a comprehensive approach to weight management.

 Beyond its antioxidant, anti-inflammatory, neuroprotective and anti-atherogenic properties, quercetin is also noted to be a weak adenosine receptor antagonist[10], but not on the level of the most famous adenosine receptor antagonist, caffeine (which also happens to be included in ThermoHeat Cocktail).
 This is likely because quercetin is poorly absorbed in the brain.